armostafizi/EvacuationModel/README.md

 * R(1/2/3/4)-(Ver/Hor)Evac-(Car/Foot): the percentages of different evacuation mode categories.
 These should add up to 100.
 Evacuees can evacuate either by foot or by car to either a horizontal or a vertical evacuation shelter.

-* Hc: critical inundation depth, used for estimating casualties.
+* Hc: critical inundation depth, used for estimating the number of casualties.
 Normally 0.5m is suggested.
 This can relate to the resiliency of the population towards the inundation force.

 * Ped-speed, ped-sigma: the normal distribution parameters, used for random drawing of the walking speed of the evacuees.
 Normally walking speed ranges from 3 to 5 ft/s depending on demographic and physical characteristics of the evacuee.